-“The proposals for the following terms and conditions or methodologies shall be subject to approval by all regulatory authorities of the concerned region: […]([…]
+“The proposals for the following terms and conditions or methodologies shall be subject to approval by all regulatory authorities of the concerned region: […](c) the regional design of long-term transmission rights pursuant to Article 31;[…]”

-(c) the regional design of long-term transmission rights pursuant to Article 31;[…]”
+According to Article 4(8) of the FCA Regulation, proposed timescale for the implementation and the expected impact of the LTTR RD on the objectives of the FCA Regulation has to be described and is presented below.

-According to Article 4(8) of the FCA Regulation, proposed timescale for the implementation and the expected impact of the LTTR RD Proposal on the objectives of the FCA Regulation has to be described and is presented below.
+The LTTR RD generally contributes to and does not in any way hamper the achievement of the objectives of Article 3 of the FCA Regulation.
+In particular, the LTTR RD serves the objective of promoting effective long-term cross-zonal trade with long-term cross-zonal hedging opportunities for market participants as the LTTR RD envisage the use of the of the EU HAR and the Single Allocation Platform (hereafter referred to as the “SAP”) established according to the FCA Regulation and a common description of the LTTRs in regards to form, time frames, type of product, borders covered and considers the Baltic CCR market participants needs for different allocation time frames of the long-term products.

-The LTTR RD Proposal generally contributes to the achievement of the objectives of Article 3 of the FCA Regulation.
-In particular, the LTTR RD Proposal serves the objective of promoting effective long-term cross-zonal trade with long-term cross-zonal hedging opportunities for market participants as the LTTR RD envisage the use of the of the EU HAR and the Single Allocation Platform (hereafter referred to as the “SAP”) established according to the FCA Regulation and a common description of the LTTRs in regards to form, time frames, form of product, borders covered and considers the Baltic CCR market participants needs for different allocation time frames of the long-term products.
+The objective of optimising the allocation of long-term cross-zonal capacity is achieved with this LTTR RD, notably because the long-term cross-zonal capacities are offered through the SAP.

-The objective of optimising the allocation of long-term cross-zonal capacity is achieved with this LTTR Proposal, notably because the long-term cross-zonal capacities are offered through the SAP and regional design takes into account the available hedging opportunities in the region on the border of Estonia – Latvia.
+In addition, this LTTR RD ensures the provision of non-discriminatory access to long-term cross-zonal capacity by offering the long-term cross-zonal capacities through the SAP subject to the EU HAR.

-The LTTR RD Proposal ensures the provision of non-discriminatory access to long-term cross-zonal capacity as it does not set any differentiation between market participants by offering the long-term cross-zonal capacities through the SAP subject to the EU HAR.
+Furthermore, this LTTR RD ensures fair and non-discriminatory treatment of all affected parties, as it sets rules to be applied by all parties.

-Further, the LTTR RD Proposal takes into account the establishment of the SAP and the EU HAR to provide a regime which respects the need for a fair and orderly forward capacity allocation and orderly price formation as EU HAR is envisaged with a single capacity allocation algorithm based on merit order priority in the allocation.
+Moreover, this LTTR RD also provides a regime which respects the need for a fair and orderly forward capacity allocation and orderly price formation as EU HAR is envisaged with a single capacity allocation algorithm based on merit order priority in the allocation.

-Regarding the objective of transparency and reliability of information on forward capacity allocation, the LTTR RD Proposal assures a single and centralised source of information related to forward capacity allocation through the SAP.
+Regarding the objective of transparency and reliability of information on forward capacity allocation, the LTTR RD assures a single and centralised source of information related to forward capacity allocation through the SAP.

-Also the LTTR RD Proposal contributes to the efficient long-term operation and development of the electricity transmission system and electricity sector in the Union, as it optimises capacity allocation of long-term capacity by offering financial long-term transmission rights in the form of product, timeframe and type and ensures the use of the EU HAR and the SAP.
-Further, Article 7 of the LTTR RD Proposal provides a time schedule for implementation.
+The LTTR RD also contributes to the efficient long-term operation and development of the electricity transmission system and electricity sector in the Union, as it optimises capacity allocation of long-term capacity by offering financial long-term transmission rights in the form of product, timeframe and type and ensures the use of the EU HAR and the SAP.
+Further, the LTTR RD provides a time schedule for implementation.

-In conclusion, the LTTR RD Proposal contributes to the general objectives of the FCA Regulation to the benefit of all market participants and electricity end consumers.
+In conclusion, the LTTR RD contributes to the general objectives of the FCA Regulation to the benefit of all market participants and electricity end consumers.

-SUBMIT THE FOLLOWING LTTR RD PROPOSAL TO THE RELEVANT BALTIC CCR NRAs:
+SUBMIT THE FOLLOWING LTTR RD TO THE RELEVANT REGULATORY AUTHORITIES OF BALTIC CCR:

 Article 1 Subject matter and scope

-The proposal for regional design of long-term transmission rights as determined in this LTTR RD Proposal shall be considered as the common proposal of the relevant Baltic CCR TSOs in accordance with Article 31 of FCA Regulation.
+Arrangements described in this LTTR RD are in accordance with Article 31 of the FCA Regulation.

-Article 2 Definitions
+Article 2 Definitions and interpretation

-For the purposes of the LTTR RD Proposal, terms used in this document shall have the meaning of the definitions included in Article 2 of the FCA Regulation, Article 2 of the Regulation (EC) No 714/2009, Article 2 of Directive 2009/72/EC and Article 2 of the Commission Regulation (EU) 543/2013.
+For the purposes of the LTTR RD, terms used in this document shall have the meaning of the definitions included in Article 2 of the FCA Regulation, Regulation (EU) 2019/943, and Commission Regulation (EU) 543/2013.

-In this LTTR RD Proposal, unless the context requires otherwise:
+In this LTTR RD, unless the context requires otherwise:

 the singular indicates the plural and vice versa;